-You’d be hard pressed to find a bad table at any of the restaurants, though a terrace table at Botrini would be our top choice – sea views rarely get more expansive.
+You’d be hard pressed to find a bad table at any of the restaurants, though a terrace table at Oribu would be our top choice – sea views rarely get more expansive.

 For post-pool daytime dining just throw on a cover-up, though dinner here demands something a little dressier – leave the flip-flops in your room.

 The hotel offers a rather impressive raft of places to eat, which is useful as there’s not much within easy strolling distance.
-The day starts for most at Ruen Romsai, a casual poolside spot with highlights of honeycomb-drizzled yoghurt and cooked-to-order stations.
+The day starts for most at Ruen Romsai, a casual poolside spot with highlights of honeycomb-drizzled yoghurt and cooked-to-order breakfast stations.
 Sofrito is popular for lunch, with its up-dated-Greek-taverna styling and Corfiot-focused cooking.
-Dinner is generally a more grown-up affair, especially at Botrini where the eponymous Michelin-garnered chef conjures up inventive Italian fine-dining with a local twist.
-For sushi-centred Asian fusion, opt for a semi-circular sea-view booth at Koh – their snow-crab-topped dynamite roll is a must-try.
+Dinner is generally a more grown-up affair, especially at Oribu, where the chef conjures up inventive Asian fine-dining with a local twist.

 It’s all sweeping sea views, comfy couches and craft cocktails at Starboard Lounge, one of the hotel's impressive four main bars.
 Open all day, it’s good for a lunchtime tipple as much as a nightcap under the stars.
 The wood decked Sunrise Pool Bar offers waterside drinks barely an arm’s length from your lounger for most of the day.
 The more upbeat, adults-only Vertigo Sky Bar is the spot for sundowners and late-night libations accompanied by live music and 360-degree panoramas.
-And down at the beach club, Emerald Beach Bar serves up seafront snacks to chilled-out tunes.
+And down at the beach club, Emerald Beach Bar serves up seafront snacks to chilled-out tunes mixed by famed DJs.